-Tindell et al. (1995) present analysis to calculate the worstcase latencies of CAN messages.
-This analysis is based on the standard fixed priority response time analysis for CPU scheduling proposed by Audsley et al. (1993), and later refined by Davis et al. (2007).
+In [20] the authors present analysis to calculate the worstcase latencies of CAN messages.
+This analysis is based on the standard fixed priority response time analysis for CPU scheduling proposed by [2], and later refined by [10].
 Calculating the response times requires a bounded worst case queuing pattern of messages.
 The standard way of expressing this is to assume a set of traffic streams, each generating messages with a fixed priority.
 The worst case behavior of each stream is to periodically queue messages.
-In analogy with CPU scheduling, we obtain a model with a set Sof messages (corresponding to CPU tasks).
+In analogy with CPU scheduling, we obtain a model with a set of messages (corresponding to CPU tasks).

-For an ideal CAN controller (the non-ideal case is presented by Tindell et al. (1994)) the worst-case latency $R_i$ of a CAN message $M_i$ is defined by where $J_i$ is the queuing jitter of message $M_i$ , inherited from the sender task which queues the message.
+For an ideal CAN controller (the non-ideal case is presented by [21]) the worst-case latency $R_i$ of a CAN message $M_i$ is defined by where $J_i$ is the queuing jitter of message $M_i$ , inherited from the sender task which queues the message.
 We have assumed that the minimum delay from the point in time t, relative to the time message $M_i$ is queued, is 0 (t is typically the start of the period).
 In other cases we need to add a term $J_i^{smallest}$ to Equation 3, since jitter is defined as the difference between the biggest and smallest delay from t.
-The worst-case queuing delay $q_i$ is given by, where $B_i$ , in the general case, is either the non-preemptive transmission of a lower priority message frame, or the nonpreemptive transmission of a message frame belonging to the previous instance of the message $M_i$ Davis et al. (2007).
+The worst-case queuing delay $q_i$ is given by, where $B_i$ , in the general case, is either the non-preemptive transmission of a lower priority message frame, or the nonpreemptive transmission of a message frame belonging to the previous instance of the message $M_i$ [10].
 When using the system model presented in this paper, this is equivalent to the worst-case blocking time of the longest possible message frame (i.e., the worst-case transmission time of a CAN message frame with 8 bytes of data and worst-case bit stuffing).
 Moreover, hp(i) is the set of messages with priorities higher than that of $M_i$ , $J_j$ is the queuing jitter of message $M_j$ , and $\tau{bit}$ caters for the difference in arbitration start times at the different nodes, due to propagation delays and protocol tolerances.